 Thanks Mari Okazaki (Jikiden Reiki dai-shihan) and Mike McCarty (Jikiden Reiki shihan-kaku, Board member of Jikiden Reiki Association of Canada), the original Japanese manuscript has been translated to English by Mari and futher edited by Mike.
-Their efforts enabled this report open to Western Reiki practitioners.
+Their efforts enabled this report open to English speaking Reiki practitioners.

 January 2017, Masaki Nishina

 Minor articles and advertisements, which sometimes carry important information, are yet to be translated.
 Please be patient.